 Shiodome

 Shiodome is one of the most expensive lands in the world next to Ginza.
-Shiodome is a mix of residential, commercial, cultural, business and park districts.
+Shiodome is a mix of residential, commercial, cultural, business, and park areas.

 Takebashi

-Takebashi is a business district to the east of the Imperial Palace, which has museums and Palace Park.
-It's also a good starting point to explore the ruins of Edo Castle and its massive moat.
+Takebashi is a business neighborhood east of the Imperial Palace, which has museums and the Palace Park.
+It is also a good starting point to explore the ruins of Edo Castle and its huge moat.

 Sugamo

-Sugamo is where there are many elderly people, where grandmothers and grandfathers do their shopping.
+Sugamo is where many elderly people are, where grandmas and grandpas do their shopping.

 Jiyugaoka